Virus Email Messages - Eviction Notification - Notice to Quit

 The email messages below: "Eviction Notification" and "Notice to Quit", have a virus or Trojan horse attached to them that will infect your computer if you open them.
-The messages were designed to trick the recipients into opening the malicious attachments, disguised as lawsuit letter or eviction notice, by claiming that they were evicted.”
+The messages were designed to trick the recipients into opening the malicious attachments, disguised as lawsuit letters or eviction notices, by claiming that they were evicted."

 The malicious email messages